-The Board of Directors, Executive Committee, and employees of the Company must strictly adhere to the anti-corruption policy and good business code of conduct, and must not be involved in corruption, whether directly or indirectly, including those involved in the Company's business operations as follows:
+The Board of Directors, Executive Committee, and employees of the Company must strictly adhere to the anticorruption policy and good business code of conduct, and must not be involved in corruption, whether directly or indirectly, including those involved in the Company's business operations as follows:

 - 1. Do not be involved in actions such as accepting or giving gifts, souvenirs, gratituity, or any other benefit which manifests itself as giving/accepting bribes to stakeholders in the matter for which they perform their duties or responsibilities for obtaining benefits in an untruthful way. - 2.
-In the procurement process, the Company's regulations must be adhered to and carried out for transparency and accountability. - 3.
-Expenditure on business entertainment and other expenditures related to the performance of business contracts is permitted but has a clear and verifiable expenditure objective. - 4.
-Employees should not neglect or ignore when they see actions or behaviors that are considered corruption which may affect the Company either directly or indirectly.
-Employees must notify their supervisor or responsible person for their acknowledgment and cooperate in the investigation of facts. - 5.
-The Company will provide fairness and protection to employees who refuse or report clues about corruption related to the Company by using whistleblower protection measures.
+In the procurement process, the Company's regulations must be adhered to and carried out for transparency and accountability.